SamSantosidc/SamSantosidc/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on basic game dev. using Lua.
+- 🔭 I’m currently working on basic game dev. using Lua, HEINEKEN - IA Aplicada a Dados com Compilot;
-- 🌱 I’m currently learning machineLearning
+- 🌱 I’m currently learning machineLearning and ;
-- 👯 I’m looking to collaborate on gameDevs or muscial projects
+- 👯 I’m looking to collaborate on gameDevs or muscial projects;
 - ⚡ Fun fact: I am a music lover and student.
 My mains instruments are guitar and piano.

 <div style="display: inline_block"><br>